realmagicgreen/magicgreenastro/src/content/posts/travellers-choose-sustainability.md

 title: Travellers Choose Sustainability
 subtitle: Sustainable, eco-conscious travel, is on the rise worldwide according to recent statistics.
 category: know
-description: "Data show travelers preferences: 87% want to travel more sustainably.
+description: 'Data show travelers preferences: 87% want to travel more sustainably.
 39% manage to travel sustainably.
-67% can spend at least 5% more to reduce their impact."
+67% can spend at least 5% more to reduce their impact.'
 pubDate: 2018-05-23
 publish: true
 tags: